darioems/lightbulb/tools/aws_lab_setup/README.md

 localsecurity: false                   # skips firewalld installation and SE Linux when turned to false
 ```

 For an example, look at [sample-vars.yml](sample-vars.yml) for a list of all the knobs you can control.
-For example you can use pre-existing AWS VPCs you already created.
+You can use pre-existing AWS VPCs you already created.

 2. Create a `users.yml` by copying `sample-users.yml` and adding all your students: